Luis20matias/Portfolio/README.md

 I am gradueted in Mecatronics Engineering at Federal Institute of Education, Science and Technology of Ceará (IFCE) in Brazil.
 Also I have  a technical course in Electrotechnical in IFCE.

+I've completed a english course at Municipal Human Resources Development Institute (Imparh) in Brazil.

 Surching for new jobs with data science and Machine Learning using python laguage.